Hugo-W/hugoweissbart.com/content/fr/publication/Weissbart_JoCN2020/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Image credit: MIT press'
+  caption: 'Image credit: Hugo Weissbart'
   focal_point: ""
   preview_only: false